 Various questions - I need a letter of admission/invitation for the Library in order to arrange a visa.
 How can I acquire one?

-Please send an e-mail to email@example.com with the information regarding your visit (dates or a time period, your name, your university, your position and subject of your research).
+Please send an e-mail to email@example.com with the information regarding your visit (dates of the duration of your stay or a time period, your name, your university, your position and subject of your research).
 We will subsequently send you a formal letter of admission.
-We also strongly recommend that you register for a Library Card, preferably a week in advance of your visit.
+We also strongly recommend that you register for a Library Membership, preferably a week in advance of your visit.

 Various questions - Who can I contact if I have lost something at the Library?